-- If you already have Medicare and then become eligible for COBRA, you must be allowed to enroll in COBRA.
-Unless you qualify for Medicare because you have end-stage renal disease (ESRD).
+- If you already have Medicare and then become eligible for COBRA, you must be allowed to enroll in COBRA unless you qualify for Medicare because of end-stage renal disease (ESRD).
 In this scenario, Medicare acts as the primary payer and COBRA as the secondary.
-You will probably want to stay enrolled in Medicare Part A and B.
+You’ll want Part A and B.

 COBRA does not qualify for a Special Enrollment Period

-Even if you qualify for COBRA coverage you may want to enroll in Original Medicare.
-You may even choose a Medicare Supplement to cover the 20% Medicare doesn’t cover.
+Even if you are eligible for COBRA coverage, you may want to enroll in Medicare.
+You may choose a Supplement to cover the 20% Medicare doesn’t cover.

 Your Medicare plan options could provide even better benefits than those provided under your employer’s COBRA plan.

 Your Medicare options are probably much more affordable than your COBRA coverage.
-If you are covered under COBRA when that coverage ends you will not qualify for a Special Enrollment Period through Medicare.
+If you have COBRA when coverage ends, you won’t qualify for a Special Enrollment Period through Medicare.

 If Medicare is the primary payer, you will want to have that coverage when you are first eligible to avoid late enrollment penalties.
-COBRA coverage wasn’t designed to complement Medicare.
+COBRA coverage doesn’t complement Medicare.